drgerg/ohd/SetupRaspianForOhd.md

 ```$ mkdir ohd```

-Acquire the ohd folder from Github using your favorite method.
+Acquire the ohd code files (from the folder with the largest version number) from Github using your favorite method.
+As of this update, the folder is named **v2.x.x_code**.
 Paste the contents of your downloaded ohd folder into the new empty ohd folder in your user's folder.
 Edit ohd.conf to configure the system for your particular situation.